TJKoury/niemo/README.md

 #TODO

 - [ ] Build JSON-Schema 'definitions' from all the attributes belonging to each type
-- [ ] Build JSON-Schema 'properties' that reference the definitions
+- [ ] Build JSON-Schema 'properties' that reference the definitions.
+This is what the 'typecontainsproperty' sheet is for!!!